Princeton-CDH/pemm-scripts/README.md

 Not all code is tested, but the unit tests that exist can be run with `python -m pytest`

+## Migration Notes

+Sheets starting with an underscore are ignored.

 ## License
 This code is licensed under the [Apache 2.0 License](https://github.com/Princeton-CDH/pemm-scripts/blob/master/LICENSE).